• Mental Health

 MD

-Trypanophobia, or fear of needles, is a common problem that affects between 10-20% of adults.1,2 Nausea, fainting, increased heart rate, and panic attacks are commonly reported when people with trypanophobia have an injection or need to get blood drawn.3 Needle phobias can be treated with medication, therapy, or a combination of the two.
+Trypanophobia, or fear of needles, is a common fear that affects between 10-20% of adults.1,2 Nausea, fainting, increased heart rate, and panic attacks are commonly reported when people with trypanophobia need to get an injection or have blood drawn.3 Needle phobias can be treated with medication, therapy, or a combination of the two.

 What Is Trypanophobia?

-Trypanophobia is a specific phobia, which means it is an anxiety disorder that is triggered by specific objects or situations.
+Trypanophobia is a specific phobia, which means it is an anxiety disorder that is triggered by specific objects or situations—in this case, needles.
 Unlike people with generalized anxiety disorder, anxiety related to specific phobias is more predictable because it only occurs in certain situations.
 In these situations, people with specific phobias tend to become highly anxious.

 Sometimes, this anxiety intensifies into a panic attack, which some people confuse for a heart attack or other medical emergency.
-For people with trypanophobia, their anxiety is triggered by the thought, sight, or feel of needles (different than hemophobia, a fear of blood).
+For people with trypanophobia, their anxiety is triggered by the thought, sight, or feel of needles (different from hemophobia, which is the fear of blood).
 People with a phobia of needles may go to great lengths to avoid needles by not getting flu shots or optional vaccines or even canceling routine appointments where they suspect they will be given a shot or asked to give blood.1,2,4

 4 Types of Trypanophobia

-There are four different types of trypanophobia, which may present with slightly different symptoms and complaints like lightheadedness, aggression during blood draw or injection, and, in some cases, pain.
+There are four different types of trypanophobia which may present with slightly different symptoms and complaints, like lightheadedness, aggression during blood draw or injection, and, in some cases, higher pain levels.
 Some people might have more than one type.

 Starting with the most common types, the four kinds of trypanophobia are:5